Krunal-Chandan/Real_Estate_Property_Locator/README.md

-# Real Estate Scouting Tool
+# Real Estate Property Locator
 By Kuchinpotta
 ***
 Tool that helps Estate Brokers as: